trojrobert/trojrobert.github.io/_posts/2020-05-24-complete-study-guide-for-microsoft-azure-ai-100-exam-designing-and-implement-an-azure-ai-solution.md

 *	You should have subject matter expertise using cognitive services, machine learning, and knowledge mining to architect and implement Microsoft AI solutions involving natural language processing, speech, computer vision, and conversational AI.

-*	You must be able to analyze the requirements for AI solutions, recommend appropriate tools and technologies and implements solutions that meet scalability and performance requirements.
+*	You must be able to analyze the requirements for AI solutions, recommend appropriate tools and technologies and implement solutions that meet scalability and performance requirements.

 *	You should be able to translate the vision from solution architects and work with data scientists, data engineers, IOT specialists, and AI developers to build complete end to end solutions.